 - This waffle iron isn’t just for breakfast like these Gluten Free Banana Flour Waffles.
 You can also make this fun Gluten Free Birthday Cake Batter Waffle recipe!

-I know this was a CRAZY long list, I hope you made it through to the bottom!
-As always, you can always reach out to me if you have any questions on any of these ingredients or products!!
+I know this was a CRAZY long list; I hope you made it to the bottom!
+As always, you can always reach out to me if you have any questions about these ingredients or products!!